-Hilton Labriz has several other restaurants and bars.
-Our favorite place to hang out in the evening was at the beach restaurant, 4th Degree.
-Looking at the stars while have a few drinks was the perfect way to end the day.
+The Hilton Labriz has several other restaurants and bars.
+Our favorite place to hang out in the evening was the beach restaurant, 4th Degree.
+Looking at the stars while having a few drinks was the perfect way to end the day.

 Facilities and Activities

-Hilton Labriz has a large spa with a whirlpool, plunge pool, steam room and sauna, all cleverly built into the terrain.
-We had two massages but unfortunately did not take time to try the rest of the spa facilities.
-The massages were very good.
+The Hilton Labriz has a large spa with a whirlpool, plunge pool, steam room and sauna, all cleverly built into the terrain.
+We had two massages which were very relaxing but unfortunately did not have time to try the rest of the spa facilities.

 The fitness room had quality equipment but was quite small.
-The view, on the other hand, was impressive with jungle and some huge granite stones right outside the windows.
-The hotel also has a tennis court and mini golf.
+The view, on the other hand, was impressive, with jungle and some huge granite stones right outside the windows.
+The hotel also has a tennis court and mini golf course.

 Other activities at the Hilton Labriz are a diving center, a kids club and a turtle center.
 The hotel also organizes various excursions, outdoor cinema and weekly nature talks about Silhouette Island.

-We did not attend any of the arranged excursions but instead went on a jungle walk ourselves.
-Our goal was to cross the hill to the beach Anse Mondon, but the trip unfortunately ended with us turning around before getting that far.
+We did not attend any of the arranged excursions but instead went on a jungle walk of our own.
+Our goal was to cross the hill to the Anse Mondon beach, but the trip unfortunately ended with us turning around before we got that far.
 Due to the rain the night before, the steep path was muddy, and after slipping a few times, we thought it was safest to return to the hotel.
 Although we did not make it to the beach, the hike was still a wonderful experience.
 Silhouette Island is incredibly lush and green, and we found it to be very exciting to explore.
 In the jungle we saw various species of birds and a large number of Seychelles giant millipedes.

 Since we spent most of our time venturing around the resort and jungle, we did not lounge much by the pool.
 Even though the hotel was fully booked, there always seemed to be available sun loungers.

-The service at the Hilton Labriz is one of the hotels’ greatest assets and excels any other hotel we stayed at in the Seychelles.
-We felt so welcomed and every staff member seemed genuinely happy to see us.
+The service at the Hilton Labriz is one of the hotel’s greatest assets and surpassed that of any other hotel we stayed at in the Seychelles.
+We felt so welcome and every staff member seemed genuinely happy to see us.
 During our frequent bike rides, we were always greeted with kind words and broad smiles.
-Questions were also answered promtely and with a can-do attitude.
+Questions were also answered promptly and with a can-do attitude.
 An example of this was when we stopped by the reception to request some ice cubes to be sent to the room.
 We then biked back to our villa.
 To our surprise, a staff member was already waiting outside our door with ice cubes when we arrived!